ReactFinland/site/pages/blog/2019-10-17_Why-aren-t-we-a-non-profit-anymore--6256146e1ac5.md

 Our core is still oriented towards serving the Finnish developer community and I feel moving to a co-operative was the right long term move for us.

 ![Our events are from developers, to developers.
 Photo by [Nick Tulinen](http://nicktulinen.com)](img/1__ytxuOu93lHlG5OY7q__JPGQ.jpeg)
-Our events are from developers, to developers.
-Photo by [Nick Tulinen](http://nicktulinen.com)